-TABLE 15-1402: LAND USE REGULATIONS-PUBLIC AND SEMI-PUBLIC DISTRICTS Use Classifications OS PR PI Additional Regulations Drive-In and Drive-Through Facilities - - - §15-2728, Drive-In and Drive-Through Facilities Walk -Up Facilities §15-2766, Walk-Up Facilities Non-Conforming Use Article 4, Non-Conforming Uses, Structures, Site Features, and Lots Temporary Use §15-2760, Temporary Uses
+TABLE 15-1402: LAND USE REGULATIONS-PUBLIC AND SEMI-PUBLIC DISTRICTS Use Classifications OS PR PI Additional Regulations Non-Conforming Use Article 4, Non-Conforming Uses, Structures, Site Features, and Lots Temporary Use §15-27 60, Temp orary Uses

-- Limited to facilities associated with park and recreation facilities. - Limited to government or non-profit animal shelters located a minimum of 100 feet from a residential use or district. - Limited to gift shops, cafes, and restaurants accessory to cultural institutions, community and religious assembly, and conference/convention centers. - Limited to heliports used as accessory to a hospital. - Building heights for hospitals shall not exceed 150 ft.
-There is no maximum Floor Area Ratio for hospitals.
-5. - Must include an indoor waiting area. - Limited to golf courses. - Limited to on-campus housing operated by an accredited school.
+- Limited to facilities associated with park and recreation facilities. - Limited to government or non-profit animal shelters located a minimum of 100 feet from a residential use or district. - Limited to gift shops, cafes, and restaurants that are an accessory to cultural institutions, community and religious assembly, and conference/convention centers. - Heliports used as accessory to a hospital are permitted by right and shall not require a Conditional Use Permit. - Building heights for hospitals shall not exceed 150 ft.
+There is no maximum Floor Area Ratio for hospitals. - Must include an indoor waiting area. - 7.
+Limited to golf courses. - Limited to on-campus housing operated by an accredited school.

-Intensity and Massing Development Standards 15-1403
+15-1403 Intensity and Massing Development Standards